The Case of the Mysterious Citations: Abstract

 \section{Abstract}

 \looseness-1 Mysterious citations are routinely appearing in peer-reviewed publications throughout the scientific community.
-In this paper, we developed an automated pipeline and examine the proceedings of four major high-performance computing conferences, comparing the accuracy of citations between the 2021 and 2025 proceedings.
-While none of the 2021 papers contained mysterious citations, every 2025 proceeding did, impacting 2-6\% of published papers.
-In addition, we observe a sharp rise in paper title and authorship errors, motivating the need for stronger citation-verification practice.
-No author within our dataset acknowledged using AI to generate citations even though all four conference policies required it, indicating current policies are insufficient.
+In this paper, we developed a semi-automated pipeline and examine the proceedings of four major high-performance computing conferences for both 2021 and 2025, pre- and post-generative AI respectively.
+We analyzed each paper for mysterious citations, or those in which the cited title was verified to not exist at the cited location.
+Further, we analyzed author correctness throughout citations, flagging citations for which more than half of the cited authors did not match those listed on the cited publication.
+While there were zero cases of mysterious citations or incorrect author attributions in any 2021 publication, there were multiple of each in every 2025 conference.
+In total, there were 38 mysterious citations and 46 citations for which the majority of listed authors incorrect, spanning all four 2025 proceedings.
+No paper within our dataset acknowledged using AI to generate citations even though all four conference policies required acknowledging AI usage, indicating current policies are insufficient.

 \chapteri{L}arge language models (LLMs) have transitioned in just a few years from research prototypes to widely available tools.
 Systems such as ChatGPT~\cite{openai_chatgpt_2022}, Claude~\cite{anthropic_claude_2023}, and Gemini~\cite{google_gemini_2023} are now embedded in everyday workflows, offering fluent text generation, summarization, and synthesis at low cost.
 Accessibility, ease of use, and apparent competence have made them attractive assistants for writing tasks in various domains, including academic research~\cite{liang2025quantifying}.